rootjaxk/Uni/Turing machine.md

 Eg, 10101 11101
 ![image](https://user-images.githubusercontent.com/87831546/144908397-dff8e3f4-1d01-4462-811e-0d833c7aaa49.png)

 The machine works for adding any combination of any length of binary numbers.
 The turing machine has an inital state of 0.
-The code can be pasted into `http://morphett.info/turing/`
+The code can be pasted into this turing simulator to see it work: http://morphett.info/turing/

 ```
 0 0 0 r 0